eutro/Chirp/design/Outline.md

 ## Steps
 - First start with basics like integer,float, mul/div, add/sub ?
+- For compiler:
  - Lexer (Should take a couple of hundred lines)
  - Parser (Should take a couple of hundred lines) -Decide on grammar rules etc
+ - Abstract syntax tree
+ - Machine code